UST-Robotics-Team/Software-Tutorial-2025-Notes/tutorial-1-basic-io/Homework.md

 ## Task 2: **Morse Code Generator: Words only**

-> Total: 16
+> Total: 18

 You will make a basic morse code input/output using what you've learnt in this tutorial and the online tutorial before.

 <img src="image/MorseCode.png" width= "1000" alt="Morse Code"/>

-It will only accept morse code for A-Z (ignore numbers or punctuations).
+In this task, we will only encode the letters A-Z (ignoring numbers or punctuation).
 Therefore you can assume the maximum of dots and dashes per character is 4. \
-The morse code generator will only be change **VALID** morse code strings into flashing lights.
+The morse code generator will only be change **VALID** encoded sequences into flashing lights.

 I'll go over some self-defined unofficial terms before I type the same thing over and over again.